-Sarcoma – These cancers form in tissues like blood vessels, muscle, and fat.
+Sarcoma – These cancers form in tissues like blood vessels, muscles, and fat.

-Melanoma – This is cancer that starts in the cells that give your skin color.
+Melanoma – This is cancer that starts in the cells that give your skin colour.

 Basal cell carcinoma – These cancers start deep in your skin.
 They grow slowly and aren’t likely to spread to other areas of your body.